10am-5:30pm Thu 25 August

 Photography: An Empathetic Gesture?

-Speakers: Ailbhe Greaney, Alice Maher, Aoife Herrity, Dr. Bernadine Brady, Chad Alexander, Clara Scullion, Daniel McCabe, David Copeland, Emma Campbell, Fiona Larkin, Hannah Starkey, Household Belfast, Jane Cummins, Jill Quigley, John Post, Letizia Lopreiato, Rachel Glass, Ryan Allen, Sarah McAuliffe, Shannon Ritchie, Shauna Kinsella, Tara Raftovich, Teresa Lyle, and Yvette Monahan.
+Speakers: Ailbhe Greaney, Alice Maher, Aoife Herrity, Dr. Bernadine Brady, Chad Alexander, Christina Kennedy, Clara Scullion, Daniel McCabe, David Copeland, Emma Campbell, Fiona Larkin, Hannah Starkey, Household Belfast, Jane Cummins, Jill Quigley, John Post, Letizia Lopreiato, Rachel Glass, Ryan Allen, Sarah McAuliffe, Shannon Ritchie, Shauna Kinchella, Tara Raftovich, Teresa Lyle, and Yvette Monahan.

 The signing of the Good Friday Agreement took place in 1998, following the partition of the Island in 1922.
 This sought to bring an end to violence, brought about by the existence of two groups, whose ideological and political states were, and are, at odds with each other.
 We are now at a point within the history of our ‘States’ whereby young adults have no direct lived experience of the troubles prior to the 1998 Agreement.
 They also have little or no direct lived experience of analogue technology or of photography – a young medium – as used without the application of social media; wherein its existence as language is more powerful than ever.